The first computer had a strange, fascinating beginning.

 The Electronic Numerical Integrator And Computer, or ENIAC, was the world’s first electronic digital computer, a landmark accomplishment on our journey towards the technological era we’re living in at present.
 Financed by the United States Army, it would prove to be an invaluable tool in calculating artillery firing tables and early research into the hydrogen bomb.

 The creation of ENIAC is a remarkable story in its own right, but there’s an extra facet hidden just beneath its surface.
-While the design of the computer is credited to John Mauchly and J. Presper Eckert of the University of Pennsylvania, the programming of the system fell to a remarkable group of women; Fran Bilas, Betty Jennings, Ruth Lichterman, Kay McNulty, Betty Snyder and Marlyn Wescoff.
+While the design of the computer is credited to John Mauchly and J. Presper Eckert of the University of Pennsylvania, the programming of the system fell to a remarkable group of women: Fran Bilas, Betty Jennings, Ruth Lichterman, Kay McNulty, Betty Snyder, and Marlyn Wescoff.

-Despite the trailblazing work those six women did, they’re likely not names that you’re familiar with.
-Back then, computers were programmed through a physical system of adjusting switches and cables manually — ‘debugging’ a program meant climbing inside the ENIAC in search of faulty connections.
+Despite the trailblazing work the six women did, they’re likely not names that you’re familiar with.
+Back then, computers were programmed through a physical system of adjusting switches and cables manually — debugging a program meant climbing inside the ENIAC in search of faulty connections.
 A new program had to first be sketched out on paper, then implemented with extreme precision.
 Setting up a single calculation could take days, and a full program could take weeks.

 The programmers were picked for the task because of their acumen calculating ballistics tables with a desk calculator and a differential analyzer before the ENIAC could be implemented.
 However, the technical mastery required to operate such a system wasn’t thought of as a major contribution to the overall process.
 The women who programmed ENIAC were considered to be mere operators, rather than given their due as a key component of the group of people that made the project a success.